Our History 1965-Present

 Nick Crafts first joined the Department as a lecturer in economics in 1972, also holding roles at Berkeley, Oxford, Stanford, Leeds and LSE throughout his career.
 He returned to Warwick as Professor of Economic History from 1988-95 and again from 2006-2019.

-He is former Director of the ESRC CAGE Research Centre and is currently Emeritus Professor at Warwick and a part-time Professor of Economic History at the University of Sussex.
+Sadly, Nick Crafts passed away on 6 October 2023.
+He was Director of the ESRC CAGE Research Centre and held the position of Emeritus Professor at Warwick and a part-time Professor of Economic History at the University of Sussex.
 He was named a Commander of the Order of the British Empire (CBE) in 2014.

 Norman Ireland (1994-1999)